Unless licensed by the commissioner under this chapter, an individual, organization, or government entity must not:

 (d) Residential settings that would otherwise be subject to the decreased license capacity established in paragraph (c) shall be exempt if the license holder's beds are occupied by residents whose primary diagnosis is mental illness and the license holder is certified under the requirements in subdivision 6a or section 245D.33.

-(e) A resource need determination process, managed at the state level, using the available reports required by section 144A.351, and other data and information shall be used to determine where the reduced capacity determined under section 256B.493 will be implemented.
+(e) A resource need determination process, managed at the state level, using the available data required by section 144A.351, and other data and information shall be used to determine where the reduced capacity determined under section 256B.493 will be implemented.
 The commissioner shall consult with the stakeholders described in section 144A.351, and employ a variety of methods to improve the state's capacity to meet the informed decisions of those people who want to move out of corporate foster care or community residential settings, long-term service needs within budgetary limits, including seeking proposals from service providers or lead agencies to change service type, capacity, or location to improve services, increase the independence of residents, and better meet needs identified by the long-term services and supports reports and statewide data and information.

 (f) At the time of application and reapplication for licensure, the applicant and the license holder that are subject to the moratorium or an exclusion established in paragraph (a) are required to inform the commissioner whether the physical location where the foster care will be provided is or will be the primary residence of the license holder for the entire period of licensure.
 If the primary residence of the applicant or license holder changes, the applicant or license holder must notify the commissioner immediately.
 The commissioner shall print on the foster care license certificate whether or not the physical location is the primary residence of the license holder.

 (h) The commissioner may adjust capacity to address needs identified in section 144A.351.
 Under this authority, the commissioner may approve new licensed settings or delicense existing settings.
 Delicensing of settings will be accomplished through a process identified in section 256B.493.
-Annually, by August 1, the commissioner shall provide information and data on capacity of licensed long-term services and supports, actions taken under the subdivision to manage statewide long-term services and supports resources, and any recommendations for change to the legislative committees with jurisdiction over the health and human services budget.

 (i) The commissioner must notify a license holder when its corporate foster care or community residential setting licensed beds are reduced under this section.
 The notice of reduction of licensed beds must be in writing and delivered to the license holder by certified mail or personal service.
 The notice must state why the licensed beds are reduced and must inform the license holder of its right to request reconsideration by the commissioner.
 The license holder's request for reconsideration must be in writing.
 If mailed, the request for reconsideration must be postmarked and sent to the commissioner within 20 calendar days after the license holder's receipt of the notice of reduction of licensed beds.
 If a request for reconsideration is made by personal service, it must be received by the commissioner within 20 calendar days after the license holder's receipt of the notice of reduction of licensed beds.